Cohen-Macaulay and Gorenstein tangential varieties of the Segre-Veronese Varieties: Cohen--Macaulay and Gorenstein tangential varieties

 \end{proof}

-We conclude the article with the following two remarks.
+We conclude the article with the following remark and a question thereafter.

-\begin{rem} The cases (S1) and (S2) are precisely those cases where the tangential variety $\tau(X)$ is the whole projective space $\P^N$. \end{rem}
+\begin{rem} (1) The cases (S1) and (S2) are precisely those cases where the tangential variety $\tau(X)$ is the whole projective space $\P^N$.

-\begin{rem} For the case when $\Delta$ is a graph, that is, when the dimension of each of its simplices is at most one, then the tangential variety of $V_\Delta$ coincides with the secant variety of $V_\Delta$.
-In our setting, this occurs in the following two cases: \begin{enumerate} \item $k=1$, $a=2$ (Veronese case), and
+(2) For the case when $\Delta$ is a graph, that is, when the dimension of each of its simplices is at most one, then the tangential variety of $V_\Delta$ coincides with the secant variety of $V_\Delta$.
+In our setting, this occurs in the following two cases: \begin{itemize} \item [(i)] $k=1$, $a=2$ (special Veronese case), and

-\item $k=2$, $\mathbf{a} = (1,1)$ (Segre Case). \end{enumerate} Therefore, in both of these cases, Cohen-Macaulay tangential varieties were classically known (as they are normal).
-For the case (2), the tangential variety coincides with the locus of $(b_1+1)\times (b_2+1)$ matrices of rank at most two.
-That is, it is a determinantal variety.
-In this setting, (G3) of the above classification is classically known as the case of square matrices.
-It was, after partial attempts by Eagon \cite{eagon1969examples} and Goto \cite{goto1974determinantal}, proved by Svanes (see \cite[Theorem~5.5.6]{svanes1974coherent}); see \cite[Chapter 8]{bruns2006determinantal} for more discussion.
-Also, $(G3)$ were proved in \cite{moz} (see also \cite{khadam2020secant} for (CM4), (CM6), (G3) and (G5)).
-Moreover, $(G5)$ was also considered by Hibi and Ohsugi in \cite{Hibi, ohsugi2006special}. \end{rem}
+\item [(ii)] $k=2$, $\mathbf{a} = (1,1)$ (Segre Case). \end{itemize} Therefore, in both of these cases, Cohen--Macaulay tangential varieties were classically known (as they are normal).
+On the other hand Gorenstein classification in these cases follows from \cite[Theorem 4.4]{khadam2020secant} (although it was known earlier as well, see \cite[Remark 4.5]{khadam2020secant} for references therein).